Jedidiah82/Analytics-GIS-GeoAI-Portfolio/4_Cloud_Computing_Security/applied-cryptography-aws/README.md

 This project demonstrates how cryptography is **applied in real systems**, not just how algorithms work on paper.

+While informed by academic lab objectives, the implementation **extends beyond the original lab instructions** to reflect how cryptography is used in **modern cloud security environments.**

 It reflects how security professionals interact with:

 - TLS-secured APIs
-- SSH authentication
+- SSH-based authentication
 - IAM permission boundaries
 - Managed key services (KMS)

+Rather than implementing cryptographic algorithms manually, the project emphasizes **secure integration, trust boundaries, and key management using AWS-managed services**.**

-This aligns directly with modern cloud security and DevSecOps roles.
+This approach aligns directly with expectations for **cloud security, DevSecOps, and infrastructure security roles.**

 ## 🚫 Scope & Limitations